danchen4/learnings/React.md

 # State

-Sources of data for Components
+1. Sources of data for Components that persists between renders
-Objects resonsible for determining component behavior and rendering
+2. Objects resonsible for determining component behavior and rendering

 ## Virtual DOM